mscherer/rpm-ostree/doc/treefile.md

    Note this does not alter the RPM database, so `rpm -V` will complain.

+ * `ansible-playbook`: String, optional: Full filesystem path to a ansible playbook that will be executed outside of the target tree, with the chroot connexion of ansible.
+Make sure to install python inside the target tree to use most modules, and if you wish to install something with yum, you need to also have yum inside.

  * `include`: string, optional: Path to another treefile which will be used as an inheritance base.
 The semantics for inheritance are:
    Non-array values in child values override parent values.
 Array